 All admitted students will participate in FIN 300: Seminar in Applied Finance which starts in mid-August.
 This 2-3 week intensive course has provided incoming students with campus, program and career management orientations, database management and accounting refreshers, technical skill-building (we host Training the Street), as well as social and professional networking opportunities.

 Students typically take 4 courses each semester.
-Courses currently offered include:
+Courses offered have included:

 FIN 320: Econometrics (spring)

 FIN 330: Corporate Finance (fall)

 FIN 450: Entrepreneurial Finance (spring)